 In situations where you have a primary caregiver (e.g. spouse or adult child) we may collect information about your caregiver’s physical and mental health status, if it potentially impacts upon your health and services.
 The personal health information we collect is minimal and it is only collected with the consent of the caregiver involved.

 Do you share this information?

-To better coordinate care and provide timely services within the community, we ask for your consent to share your personal health information with other health care providers also known as 'health care custodians' who are a part of your ‘circle of care.’
+To better coordinate care and provide timely services within the community, we may share your personal health information with other health care providers also known as 'health care custodians' who are a part of your ‘circle of care.’
 This includes members of our team at the Alzheimer’s Society of the Niagara Region or other health care providers involved.
-This may include, for example, your family doctor, the Community Care Access Centre (CCAC), Niagara Region Seniors Community Programs, or specialized teams such as the Geriatric Assessment Program, or Geriatric Mental Health Outreach.
+This may include, for example, your family doctor, the LHIN Home and Community Care, Niagara Region Seniors Community Programs, or specialized teams such as the Geriatric Assessment Program, or Geriatric Mental Health Outreach.

 Please direct us if you do not want us to communicate with other health care providers/custodians involved in your 'circle of care.'

 Please note that we will not share your personal health information with family or friends unless we have specifically asked you for your consent to speak with each person on an individual basis.